Alexander Jannaeus: Final campaigns

 From 83 to 80 BCE, Alexander continued campaigning in the east.
-The Nabataean king Aretas III managed to defeat Alexander in battle.
+The Nabataean king Aretas III managed to defeat Alexander in battle near Adida, not far from Lydda.
+According to Josephus, Aretas withdrew after reaching an agreement with Jannaeus.
 However, Alexander continued expanding the Hasmonean kingdom into Transjordan.
 In Gaulanitis, he captured the cities of Golan, Seleucia, and Gamala.
 In Galaaditis, the cities of Pella, Dium, and Gerasa.
-Alexander had Pella destroyed because its inhabitants refused to Judaize.
+According to Josephus, Alexander destroyed Pella because its inhabitants refused to Judaize.
+Aryeh Kasher wrote that the extent of Pella's destruction is uncertain.
+He noted that Josephus's language need not imply that the city was completely razed, suggesting instead that destruction may have been directed primarily at temples and pagan monuments.
+Other public buildings associated with Hellenistic civic culture, such as the gymnasium and theater, were possibly affected as well.